Kalomira: 2003-2004: Fame Story, Kalomira, and Lampsi

 Kalomira entered the New York City auditions for Antenna's reality singing competition Fame Story 2, which was a licensed variant of the Star Academy franchise.
 She was one of two selected from over 200 auditions in New York.
 Despite speaking primarily English, and not speaking Greek fluently, Kalomira went to Greece after having completed one semester of college at Adelphi University where she was a music major with a scholarship.
-Kalomira placed first and her professional singing career began.
-Kalomira won the contest, earned 200,000 Euros and a recording contract with Heaven Music.
-The audience of the show loved her from the first time and they created the slogan "Irthes kai mas allakses ti moira, Kalomoira-Kalomoira" (You came and changed our destiny, Kalomira-Kalomira).
+Kalomira gained the first place and her professional singing career began.
+Kalomira won the contest with a prize of 200,000 Euros and a recording contract with Heaven Music.
+The audience of the show loved her from the beginning and they created the slogan, "Irthes kai mas allakses ti moira, Kalomoira-Kalomoira" (“You came and changed our destiny, Kalomira-Kalomira”).
+This was because her name means good fortune in Greek.

 Kalomira performed in Thessaloniki’s FOCUS from July 8 to August 14.
 While entertaining audiences by night, she was recording her first album by day.
 Outside of Greece, Kalomira has appeared on NBC’s "Today Show" and "Access Hollywood" during the events of the 2004 Summer Olympics in Athens, UPN's Greek Parade where she sang live and was interviewed, Fox News, was in the "Washington Post", "Newsday" and "New York Times" and most currently featured on Oprah for her Eurovision Performance, along with a number of other shows and websites.
-On September 1, 2004, Kalomira released her 15-track debut album Kalomira, which went gold in Greece and Cyprus.
-Her lead single, "Nomizeis", became an instant hit and topping the charts in Greece.
-Next singles from the album was the songs "Ego eimai i Kalomira", "Pethaino Gia Sena", "Proti Mou Fora" and the christmas "Kai Tou Hronou".
+On September 1, 2004, Kalomira released her 15-track debut album Kalomira, which became gold in Greece and Cyprus.
+Her lead single, "Nomizeis", became an instant hit, topping the charts in Greece.
+The next singles from the album were the songs, "Ego eimai i Kalomira", "Pethaino Gia Sena", "Proti Mou Fora" and the Christmas song, "Kai Tou Hronou".
 She then toured Greece accompanied by the rest of the "Fame Story" participants with appearances in Athens's "Thalassa".
 In the same year, she closed her season at the REX studio with Despina Vandi and Thanos Petrelis.
-Kalomira received good reviews from critics and was awarded "Woman of the Year – Best Newcomer" by Life and Style magazine.
-Also in 2004, she had a minor credited role in the longest-running Greek TV drama series Lampsi, playing the part of Jennifer Drakou for 30 episodes, where veteran director Nikos Foskolos compared her to Aliki Vougiouklaki.
-Also, Kalomira performed twice in Herodium theatre like a surprise cake for Dionysis Savvopoulos's birthday and she sang Marilyn Monroe's song, "Happy Birthday Mr. President".
+Kalomira received good reviews from the critics and was awarded the, "Woman of the Year – Best Newcomer Award”, by Life and Style magazine.
+Also in 2004, she had a minor credited role in the longest-running Greek TV drama series Lampsi, playing the part of Jennifer Drakou for 30 episodes, where veteran director Nikos Foskolos compared her to Greece’s most famous actress, Aliki Vougiouklaki.
+Kalomira performed twice in the Herodium theatre, emerging out of a cake as a surprise for the musician’s Dionysis Savvopoulos's birthday singing Marilyn Monroe's song, "Happy Birthday Mr. President".